 5. Tea tree oil

-Tea tree oil is a powerful antibacterial agent proven to kill bacteria in your mouth.
+Tea tree oil is a powerful antibacterial agent in your mouth.
 But this remedy is so potent, it should never be applied directly to your teeth.
 Diluting tea tree oil with coconut oil, another antibacterial, and applying it to your inflamed gums could kill bacteria on your gum line.
 Tea tree oil shouldn’t be swallowed, so make sure you rinse and spit out any residue immediately after this treatment.

 6. Crushed garlic and ginger

 The aspirin that you take to relieve severe headaches may also help relieve your wisdom teeth pain.
-A recent study showed that aspirin is an effective pain-dulling agent for people experiencing discomfort in their mouth.
+A that aspirin is an effective pain-dulling agent for people experiencing discomfort in their mouth.
 Pay close attention to the label and don’t take more than the recommended dose of any kind of aspirin.
 Don’t pop aspirin continually for any sort of pain relief without supervision from a dentist or doctor.